buildlet/BUILDLet.PowerShell.Utiilties/README.md

    - ~~System.Security.Permissions v4.5.0 (DO NOT update to v4.7.0)~~
    - ~~System.Runtime.CompilerServices.Unsafe v4.5.0 (DO NOT update to v4.7.1)~~

-2. For publish thie package, PowerShellGet Version 2.0.1 was required.
+2. *PowerShellGet* Version 2.0.1 was required to publish thie package.
-   (PowerShellGet Version 2.2.4.1 (or 2.2.4) did not correctly work.)
+   (*PowerShellGet* Version 2.2.4.1 (or 2.2.4) did not correctly work.)

 License
 -------